 The Society is owned by its members on the basis of one person / one vote.
 Although a Community Benefit Society is required by the Financial Conduct Authority to specify the community to be benefited, membership is not restricted to residents of that community.
 This means that anyone can invest in a Community Benefit Society, subject to its rules.

-HOW WILL THE FUNDS TO BUILD THE WIND TURBINE SCHEME BE RAISED?
-Funding for the design and build of the wind turbine scheme will be primarily raised through a commercial loan supplemented by the sale of community shares.
+HOW WERE THE FUNDS RAISED TO BUILD THE WIND TURBINE SCHEME?
+Funding for the construction of the wind turbine scheme was primarily raised through commercial loans supplemented by the sale of community shares.
+There are two lenders.
+A senior lender, Triodos Bank UK, and a junior lender Scottish Investment Bank Energy Investment Fund.
+A second share offer in the near future will enable the commercial loans to be reduced.

 WHAT ARE COMMUNITY SHARES?
 Community Shares are a funding mechanism to assist the raising of money for sustainable community enterprises that provide goods and services which serve a community purpose.